JLuboff/connect-mssql-v2/README.md

 - **options.table** - Table to use as session store.
 Default: `[sessions]`
 - **options.ttl** - (Time To Live) Determines the expiration date.
 Default: `1000 * 60 * 60 * 24` (24 hours)
 - **options.autoRemove** - Determines if expired sessions should be autoremoved or not.
 If value is `interval` then a new function, `destroyExpired()`, will autodelete expired sessions on a set interval.
-Default: `never`
+Default: `false`
 - **options.autoRemoveInterval** - Sets the timer interval for each call to `destroyExpired()`.
 Default: `1000 * 60 * 10` (10 min)
 - **options.autoRemoveCallback** - (NOT CURRENTLY TESTED) Is the callback function for `destroyExpired()`.
 Default: `undefined`
 - **options.useUTC** - Determines if we are to use the `GETUTCDATE` instead of `GETDATE` Default: `true`